edgecase/glue.js/README.md

 For more examples, please see the specs directory.

 ###Keys
-Keys are a core concept in Glue, for both listeners and operations (ie: set).
+Keys are a core concept in Glue, for both observers and operations (ie: set).

 ```javascript
 var target = {